Together we're one of a kind

 1. Employee Representative Body (“ERB”) – The ERB, which comprises colleagues from across business areas and locations, meets regularly with the leadership of the Group, including the CEO, to discuss issues and proposals which have, or may have, an impact on colleagues.

-3. Diversity Network Alliance ("DNA") – Our seven employee networks are a key driver of diversity and inclusion across our business.
+3. Diversity Network Alliance ("DNA") – Our seven employee networks are a key driver of diversity, equity and inclusion across our business.
 They focus on the following areas: Belief, Life (families and carers), LGBTQ+, Neurodiversity & Disability, REACH (race, ethnicity and cultural heritage), Social Mobility and Thrive (gender).

-We believe that improving diversity and inclusion needs enhanced policies and practices, along with changing mindsets and culture.
-Our focus on culture and behaviours builds deeper understanding of issues, together with the commitment to drive change, at all levels of our business.
+We believe that improving diversity, equity and inclusion needs enhanced policies and practices, along with changing mindsets and culture.
+Our focus on culture and behaviours builds deeper understanding of issues, together with the commitment to act and drive change, creating equitable outcomes at all levels of our business.

 Building future skills